 The underground networks are quite popular in modern locations, particularly within urban areas, data centers, and industrial zones, where reliability and aesthetics take priority..
 Underground distribution uses cables buried under the ground instead of overhead lines; so, the exposure to storms, wind, and other environmental factors is diminished.

-An underground transformer is the main component of this system, which is most often are pad-mounted transformer.
-They are designed for secure installation of transformers at ground level, connecting with the undergroud cables while still being accessible for maintinance.
+An underground transformer is the main component of this system, which most often are pad-mounted transformers.
+They are designed for secure installation of transformers at ground level, connecting with the underground cables while still being accessible for maintenance.
 The main issue is cost, as buried systems generally require a higher upfront cost due to excavation, specialized insulation, and a more complicated installation.

 Key Factors to Consider When Choosing